mozilla/treeherder/docs/common_tasks.rst

 * Tell people to visit: ``https://<your-username>.github.io/treeherder/ui/``

-There is no need to perform a ``grunt build`` prior.
+There is no need to perform a ``npm run build`` prior.
 After switching away from the local gh-pages branch, you will need to recreate ``ui/js/config/local.conf.js`` if desired, due to the ``git add -f``.

 Updating packages in package.json